Shalom-227/the_engineer_network_task_4/docs/README.md

 # 🌦️ Your Daily Weather App Documentation

-Welcome to the official documentation for the Weather App — a modern, responsive React application that displays real-time weather information and a 5-day forecast for any city.
+Welcome to the official documentation for Your Daily Weather App — a modern, responsive React application that displays real-time weather information and a 5-day forecast for any city.

 This project demonstrates:
 ✔ API integration